 Insurance companies provide two types of insurance: life and non-life.
 Non-life insurance is property and vehicle insurance.
-Insurance companies receive payment from other party but they are liable to pay some lump sum amount as and when required.
-So they will have to make sure that at any time they are having the funds available to pay off these liabilities.
+Insurance companies receive payment from other parties, but they are liable to pay some lump sum amount as and when required.
+So they will have to make sure that they have the funds available to pay off these liabilities at any time.

 #3 – Benefit Plan

-Benefit Plans such as future retirement plans take some funds out of employees’ salaries and then in future pay this amount with the applicable rate at the time of retirement.
-These groups need to make sure that they are having funds to meet these liabilities.
+Benefit Plans such as future retirement plans take some funds out of employees’ salaries and then, in the future, pay this amount with the applicable rate at the time of retirement.
+Therefore, these groups need to ensure that they have funds to meet these liabilities.

-- ALM is used to quantify the various kind of risks in the company.
+- ALM is used to quantify the various kinds of risks in the company.

 - It helps in strategizing the introduction of new products in the market.

 - Other criteria need to be looked upon to check the risks of a company apart from asset-liability management.
 Factors like changes in market conditions, natural disasters, economic and political instability, currency fluctuations, etc, play a very important role in magnifying risks in a business, apart from asset and liability valuation.

 - It can be misleading sometimes.
 It is necessary to be very careful and have proper knowledge and skill for management or tracking of assets and liabilities.
 If calculations and evaluation is not correct, the business may be mislead.